Heart Attack: Causes, Signs, Symptoms, Treatments & more

 The tests for heart attack diagnosis are,

 An EKG is also referred to as Electrocardiogram (ECG), is a good test to find the extent of heart damage and the exact site where it is damaged.
+This uses the electrical activity of your heart and shows on the monitor.

 2. Blood Tests